cholette/HelioSoil/README.md

 The details of the soiling model (including the sectorization and fitting procedure) can be found in [1-3] and a demo of soiling loss predictions can be found in `demo.ipynb`.

 In addition to a soiling model, this library provides a basic economic and cleaning schedule modules to 1) understand the economic losses due to soiling given a certain number of cleaning crews, and 2) enable optimization of the cleaning trucks and washing frequency.
-A demonsration of this capability is available in `heuristic_cleaning.ipynb` [^2] and discussion on the economic and cleaning models can be found in [3,4].
+A demonsration of this capability is available in `heuristic_optimization.ipynb` [^2] and discussion on the economic and cleaning models can be found in [3,4].

 [^release1]: In a later release, tools to tune this parameter using field measurements will be included.

 [^2]: In a later release, more sophisticated cleaning schedules are likely to be included.

 ## Input Files
-The model takes as two or three `.xlsx` files: one for the basic model parameters, one for the input data, and for one for solar field layout.
+The model takes as inputs three `.xlsx` files: one for the basic model parameters, one for the input data, and for one for solar field layout.
+One input document in `.epw` format is also required to define the climate and the geographical coordinates of the simulated plant.

 The input data workbook can have the following sheets: